queite/queite/README.md

-### Hi there!
-I am Queite 👋
+### Hi there! 👋
-A web developer student at Trybe.
+My name is Queite and I am a back-end developer.

 Courage to face the unknown and the love for learning led me to development.